pudjamansyurin/gen-core/README.md

   - [ ] Give jumper for V_BCKP, it can use VDD / VCC
   - [ ] Give jumper for GPS_IDD, it can use B+ or 5V from usb2serial
   - [ ] Add Matching Network between ANT and Solder-Jumper (for next optimization)
+  - [ ] Configure the EEPROM address using u-center app
 - [ ] Fingerprint:
   - [ ] Change Q6 from NPN to PNP
 - [ ] SIMCOM: